Bay of Bourgneuf

-The Bay of Bourgneuf (Baie de Bourgneuf, /fr/) is a bay situated on the French Atlantic coast, at the border of the Loire-Atlantique and Vendée departments.
+The Bay of Bourgneuf (Baie de Bourgneuf, /fr/; Bae Borgneuf) is a bay situated on the French Atlantic coast, at the border of the Loire-Atlantique and Vendée departments.
 In the Middle Ages the bay was known as the baie de Bretagne or baye de Bretagne (Bay of Brittany or Brittany Bay).

 The bay of Bourgneuf is a vast maritime arc on the French Atlantic coast running from the Pointe Saint-Gildas (south of the Loire estuary) to Beauvoir-sur-Mer and is enclosed by the island of Noirmoutier up to the île du Pilier.
 It thus includes the south coast of the Pays de Retz, the shore of the Marais breton ('Breton Marshes') and the east coast of Noirmoutier, the latter being connected to the mainland by the notable Passage du Gois and, to the south, the bay connects to the north of the Bay of Biscay by the Strait of Fromentine, crossed by the Noirmoutier Bridge since 1971.

 Until the Middle Ages the bay extended over a far greater area.
 Its shores reached the ports of Machecoul and Challans and was dotted with several islands, notably the Isle of Bouin.
 Silting of the bed of the bay followed by the creation of the polders and salt pans of the Marais Breton and Noirmoutier, significantly reducing the bay's area.

 Climate

 The isle of Noirmoutier encloses and shelters the bay and gives it a milder climate.
 It shares the relatively sunny exposure of the area south of the Loire.
-At Moutiers-en-Retz, July and August (22°C) are the warmest months and January (8°C) the coldest.
+At Moutiers-en-Retz, July and August (22 °C) are the warmest months and January (8 °C) the coldest.
 Summers are relatively dry.
 In winter, snow is infrequent as are periods of intense cold.
 Overall, annual sunshine is high for the region (over 2300 hours per year like in Noirmoutier) including winter.
 Autumns are often wet due to coastal storms, even if sunny days remain frequent.
-A non official temperature of 48°C has been releved here in 18 July of 2022.
+A non official temperature of 48 °C has been releved here in 18 July 2022.
 The climate is submediterranean in the Gaussen climate classification having one dry month (P < 2 × T).
 According to the Köppen climate classification, the climate is Mediterranean climate Csb.